Sali Mali: Television series

 Prior to 1994, Sali Mali didn't have any television adaptations, not even the events of that book were mentioned in any of its television shows.

 An animated Sali Mali series was produced by Siriol Productions and Cymru Cyfru and Calon for S4C in 2000.
 The theme tune to this was sung by Cerys Matthews (Angharad Bisby in some versions), and the series is narrated by Rhys Ifans.
 Sali Mali had broadcast in English on Nickelodeon.
 The show also aired on Channel 4 and has also been sold to Scandinavian countries.
+A second series aired in 2020 with new added characters and episodes now lasting 10 minutes and broadcast on the children's pre school channel Cbeebies.
+The theme tune was updated and slightly reworked.

 A preschool live-action children's musical television series, Caffi Sali Mali (English: Sali Mali's Cafe), was produced by Siânco for S4C in 1994 and ended in 2001, which was Sali Mali and the others' first television appearance.
 There are songs every episode, and it was an episodic series, where each episode has a different plot.
 There was also a spin-off of this series called Slot Syniadau Sali.
 It was written by Ifana Savill using the characters created by Mary Vaughan Jones, including Sali Mali's pet bird, Jac-do, and her good friend, Jac y Jwc.
 This series is produced using actors in costumes and puppets.
 Sali Mali runs a cafe in the small village of "Pentre Bach" (English Little Village).
 A follow-up soap-opera series, Pentre Bach, which consisted of 52 episodes and aired on 6 September 2004 to 2007, after Caffi Sali Mali was cancelled in 2001, was filmed using a purpose-built village, located in Blaenpennal, which is also a guest centre run by Ifana and Adrian Savill.
 The rights to the series were bought by Al-Jazeera in April 2006, to be shown across the Middle East in Arabic.